 How do I get in?
 What are the requirements for joining the Hub?

-In order to provide the best possible service, we evaluate each prospective client before admitting them to the Hub.
+In order to provide the best possible service, we thoroughly vet each applicant before admitting them to the Hub.

-Because we do much of the heavy lifting, we expect clients to embrace a culture of experimentation, our recommendations, and the membership model of fundraising.
-We also choose clients based on their ability to leverage our economies of scale.
+Because we do much of the heavy lifting, we expect partners to embrace a culture of experimentation, our recommendations, and the membership model of fundraising.
+We also choose partners based on their ability to leverage our economies of scale.